Yul Moldauer: Early life and education

+Gymnastics career

-Junior gymnastics career
+Junior

 At age seven, Moldauer joined a local gym offering a free tryout, and at age ten, he joined 5280 Gymnastics, where he was coached by the Artemev family (Vladimir, Irina, and Alexander Artemev).
 In the next few years, he started winning state and regional meets, and eventually won a place on the Junior National Team.

 In 2014, Moldauer won the junior title on the pommel horse at the U.S. National Championships.
 In 2015, he won the gold medal in the 18-year-old age division at the Junior Olympic National Championships.

 In 2016, Moldauer won his first NCAA all-around title.

-Senior gymnastics career
+Senior

 2017

 Moldauer competed at the 2017 Winter Cup where he won gold in the all-around, rings and parallel bars, and silver on floor and vault.
 He competed at his first top-level international competition in March at the 2017 American Cup in Newark, New Jersey, where he placed first ahead of Olympic gold and silver medalist Oleg Verniaiev.
 Later that year, he became the NCAA champion on the floor exercise and rings, and placed second in the all-around and on parallel bars.
 In August, Moldauer won the all-around national title at the 2017 U.S. National Championships in Anaheim, California, and tied for the gold medal with Eddie Penev on floor exercise.

 Moldauer made his first World Championship appearance at the 2017 World Championships in Montreal, Canada.
 He won the bronze medal in the floor exercise final and placed 7th in the all-around final.